Replication and Information Extraction in a Minimal Agent-Environment Model

-Since the agent works with hard labels, its norm is irrelevant for the turnover trajectory.
-The high-dimensional limit of the problem is therefore fully captured by a single interpretable order parameter, the magnetization
+with the order parameters $m_{t+1}$, $q_{t+1}$ and $R_{t}$ corresponding to the overlap between the updated weights and the ground truth $\bm{\mu}$, their squared norm and the overlap with the previous timestep weights respectively. } Since the agent works with hard labels, its norm is irrelevant for the turnover trajectory.
+As a result, the labeling is fully determined by

-which measures the alignment of the agent to the signal of the environment.
+which measures the alignment of the agent to the ground truth centroid vector.
+We provide the full set of saddle point equations in the End Matter.